harmonicinc-com/client-side-ad-tracking-roku/README.md

    end sub

    ```
-1. Create messsage port and add it to the adapter
+1. Create messsage port and add it to the adapter.

+   Note that the adapter currently **does not support custom ad beacon firing** at the time of writing.
+The adapter will handle all the tracking beacons by itself.
    ```
    port = CreateObject("roMessagePort")
    adapter.enableAds({